liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/DLS.rst

-The following three macros are defined by the BAND module to provide access to data in the :ref:`DlsMat` type:
+The following three macros are defined by the BAND module to provide access to data in the :c:type:`DlsMat` type:

 .. c:macro:: BAND_ELEM